qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     }
   ) \
   .execute()
 The date dimension is now set up.
-Now you’ll create your customer dimension.
+Now you'll create your customer dimension.

 To build out the customer dimension table, add a new code block, paste and run the following code: